Susanna Wong (IBBA 1992): A Visionary Call to Boost YATA’s Agility Amid Retail’s Highs and Lows

 The retail sector has been among the first ones to bear the brunt of rapid socioeconomic changes in recent years.
 Wave after wave of unpredictable challenges has tested the resilience of retailers large and small, demanding visionary leadership to help businesses push through.
-Susanna Wong (BBA 1992) has forged her career in navigating change.
+Susanna Wong (IBBA 1992) has forged her career in navigating change.
 Her management experience in FMCG, consultancy, and the public sector has hard-coded agility into her DNA.
 Since becoming the CEO of YATA in 2016, the forward-looking Susanna has been able to establish a systematic, tech-driven management platform for the company.
 She has also catalysed her team’s agile transformation, enabling YATA to seize opportunities and even flourish despite relentless challenges from shifting markets.

 Catalysing Team Growth Through Change